Free Draft-and-Verification: Toward Lossless Parallel Decoding for Diffusion Large Language Models: Experiments

 \subsection{Experimental Settings}

 Our evaluations focus on math reasoning and code generation tasks.
-For math reasoning benchmarks, we choose MATH500 \cite{hendrycks2021measuring}, GSM8K \cite{cobbe2021training}, and AIME2024 \cite{MAA2024aime}.
+For math reasoning benchmarks, we choose MATH500 \cite{hendrycks2021measuring} and GSM8K \cite{cobbe2021training}.
 For code generation benchmarks, we choose MBPP \cite{austin2021program} and HumanEval \cite{chen2021evaluating}.
 We evaluate different DLLMs, including Dream-7B-Instruct \cite {ye2025dream}, TraDo-4B-Instruct, and TraDo-8B-Instruct \cite{wang2025trado}.
-All the models use semi-autoregressive generation like \citet{arriola2025block} and have already enabled specialized KV Cache.
 We compare our method with \textbf{static decoding}, which follows the oracle path induced from a predefined time schedule, and threshold-based \textbf{parallel decoding} \cite{wu2025fast, yu2025dimple}, which at each step unmasks all positions where the transferring target token confidence exceeds a predefined threshold.
-Our method is built on static decoding by default.
+Our method is built on static remasking scheduler by default.

-Following \citet{wang2025trado}, for the Dream-7B-Instruct model, we use a temperature of 0.1, a further horizon size of 128, and a response limit of 1600.
-For parallel decoding, we use a block size of 4 with a threshold of 0.95.
-Under static decoding, we use a block size of 32.
+All the models use block-diffusion generation like \citet{arriola2025block} and enable specialized KV Cache.
+Following \citet{wang2025trado}, for Dream-7B-Instruct, we use a temperature of 0.1, a default block size of 32, a further horizon size of 128, and a response limit of 1600.
+For parallel decoding, we use a threshold of 0.95 and set top-$k$ = 0, and for static decoding, we use top-$k$ = 1.
 For the TraDo models, we use a temperature of 1.0, a default block size of 4, and a response limit of 2048.
 For parallel decoding, we use a threshold of 0.9 and set top-$k$ = 0, and for static decoding, we use top-$k$ = 1.
-We also use the same prompt templates as \citet{wang2025trado} for different models, respectively.
+We also apply the same prompt templates as \citet{wang2025trado} for different models, respectively.
+Besides, we do not use any few-shot examples in our prompt.
 All the models are evaluated on a single NVIDIA L40S GPU.

 Regarding the number of draft steps $d$ used for \freedave, we set $d=8$ for the TraDo models, and $d=4$ for the Dream-7B-Instruct model.
-According to Theorem~\ref{thrm:feasible_path_search} and Lemma~\ref{lemma:optimal_path_guarantee}, a larger $d$ will be more likely to find a shorter feasible path.
-Practically, if $d$ is too large, although we can get a high throughput over NFEs, a model forward call on a large batch of inputs might take more time and memory and thus degrade the throughput over time, as the computation and memory budget is limited.
-In Section~\ref{sec:ablation}, we investigate how different $d$ can impact GPU memory usage, inference time, and NFEs.
-Here, our choice of $d$ can achieve a sweet spot between those metrics.
+We apply Eager Mode (denoted as \textbf{\freedave+}) on the TraDo models for higher efficiency under a small block size.